sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/redshift.rst

 Test Connection and Save
 +++++

-Once you have entered the connection details, click on ``Test Connection``.
-If the connection is successful,  click on ``Save`` to save the connection.
+Once you have entered the connection details, click on "Test Connection".
+If the connection is successful,  click on "Save" to save the connection.

 Now, you are ready to start using the Connection in workflows.